Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

-# EGBA

-> Everythings

-> Gonna

-> Be

-> Alright
+# Western Health COVID-19 app

 A tool to safeguard the welfare of Western Health anaesthetists during COVID19 and provide instant access to the most up-to-date information for time-critical procedures to ensure optimal patient care.
+This app will contain information for frontline medical staff on subjects such as:

+- Putting on and taking off PPE (Personal Protective Equipment)
+- Taking care of your own welfare
+- Intubation checklists and steps
+- Ventilation suggested initial actions and adjuncts
+- ICU General Care
+- ICU Tips for junior staffers
+- Contact details and newsfeeds

 Currently under development by a community of volunteers.

 [![Codemagic build status](https://api.codemagic.io/apps/5e75f4bfdd1d6d000a198e90/5e75f4bfdd1d6d000a198e8f/status_badge.svg)](https://codemagic.io/apps/5e75f4bfdd1d6d000a198e90/5e75f4bfdd1d6d000a198e8f/latest_build)

+## Development process

+The current development process is:

+👨‍⚕️👩‍⚕️ #Greg Miller# provides features, content and suggestions to the design team

+👇

+👩‍🎨👨‍🎨 #Marc Edwards# and several other designers help design and specify features, which are then added into github issues.
+Check our [issues page](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues) for tasks to work on

+👇

+ 👩‍💻👨‍💻 #Developers# Pick up issues and submit PRs to the project when then get approved and merged

+ 👇

+ 🖥 #CI# Builds the app and deploys to phones via firebase app distribution.

 ## Getting Started